 Thesis

-Pi: Open-Source AI Agent Terminal Set-Up teaches a practical creative automation move: Christian Lempa shows how he uses Pi — a minimal open-source terminal AI agent with no MCP setup, sub-agents, or permission pop-ups — for home-lab DevOps work: provider login and model selection, driving Docker and SSH operations through a well-written agents.md, managing GitLab repos as Terraform/OpenTofu code, and session tools like resume, tree, fork, and compact.
+Pi: Open-Source AI Agent Terminal Set-Up teaches a practical coding-agent workflow move: Christian Lempa shows how he uses Pi — a minimal open-source terminal AI agent with no MCP setup, sub-agents, or permission pop-ups — for home-lab DevOps work: provider login and model selection, driving Docker and SSH operations through a well-written agents.md, managing GitLab repos as Terraform/OpenTofu code, and session tools like resume, tree, fork, and compact.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.